Jason Compson III

 Dilsey’s daughter.
 Frony is also Luster’s mother and works in the Compsons’ kitchen.

 Frony’s son and Dilsey’s grandson.
-Luster is a young boy who looks after and entertains Benjy in 1928, despite the fact that he is only half Benjy’s age.
+Luster is a young boy who looks after and entertains Benjy in

 The mysterious man with whom Miss Quentin allegedly elopes.